Kosovo parliament to probe arrests of Turkish nationals

 Ankara accuses the six of being recruiters for a network run by the U.S.-based cleric Fethullah Gulen, and said they had helped people accused of connections to the network to leave Turkey.
 Ankara blames Gulen and his movement for the coup attempt in 2016.
 Gulen denies involvement.

-Human Rights Watch criticised the Kosovo authorities over the arrests saying the six men “were sent to a country where they face a serious risk of torture”.
+Human Rights Watch criticized the Kosovo authorities over the arrests saying the six men “were sent to a country where they face a serious risk of torture”.

+Speaking in a live television interview on Wednesday, Haradinaj said he had spoken to Washington and the European Union, its two main economic and political supporters, about the incident.

+“I have assured the EU and Washington that this was a mistake and an accident and I have asked them for their understanding and help to fix this,” Haradinaj told private Dukagjini television.

 Reporting by Fatos Bytyci; Editing by Alison Williams